Can Low Spenders Travel With Points and Miles?

 Enlist the Help of Family

 Maybe you can’t meet certain minimum spends, but your family has expenses that you can put on your card and be reimbursed for.
-Readers always tell me how their parents use their credit cards to purchase things like a new couch.
+Readers always tell me how their parents use the readers’ credit cards to purchase things like a new couch.
 The parents aren’t interested in this hobby, but are happy to help their children.

 Turquoise couch and brown table